 The first phase of USPS rate hike went into effect in January earlier this year.

-Shippers must also provide dimensions when the package cubic volume measures over one cubic foot (1,728 inches) while generating labels.
+Retailers doing order fulfillment must also provide dimensions when the package cubic volume measures over one cubic foot (1,728 inches) while generating labels.
 Shippers are also encouraged to provide dimensions for all packages and allow for configurable dim divisors to support future changes.
 Negotiated Service Agreements (NSAs) will be allowed to have a configurable dim divisor for each Zone at this present time.

 If you are a USPS shipper, this will impact you.
 Let’s see this via the following example.